MingSun-Tse/smilelogging/README.md

 ## Why you may need this package
 This project is meant to provide an easy-to-use (as easy as possible) package to enable *reproducible* experimenting in research.
-By "reproducible", I mean such an awkward situation you may also encounter:
+By "reproducible", we mean such an awkward situation you may also encounter:
 > I am doing some project.
 I got a fatanstic idea some time (one week, one month, or even one year) ago.
 Now I am looking at the results of that experiment, but I just cannot reproduce them anymore.
 I cannot remember what hyper-prarameters I used.
 Even worse, since then I've modified the code (a lot).
 I don't know where I messed up...

 If you do not use this package, usually, what you can do may be: